pagkly/Zed/Investopedia3/Reserve Fund.md

 A reserve fund sets aside money for covering scheduled, routine and unscheduled expenses that would otherwise be drawn from a general fund.
 Governments, financial institutions, and private households may establish reserve funds.

 Although the fund size may vary, the typical goal is to deposit funds regularly in an account that accrues interest, thereby increasing the fund's value while not in use.
-Because expenses may arise unexpectedly, a reserve fund is typically kept in a highly liquid account, such as a [savings account](https://www.investopedia.com/terms/s/savingsaccount.asp).
+Because expenses may arise unexpectedly, a reserve fund is typically kept in a highly liquid account, such as a [[savings account]](https://www.investopedia.com/terms/s/savingsaccount.asp).

 In pension funds, for example, money is invested on behalf of a fund's members and later paid out during retirement.
 When working employees sign up for a pension fund, they put money into a reserve fund that is used to ensure money is available for other employees who signed up to receive a payout when they retire.